PhilippeLeopoldie/BooksLibraryFrontend/README.md

 # deploying link:

-2023/04/20 08:30AM (GMT+2): due to the end of my azure subscription I have switched to an in memory database and curently working to deploy it on google platform instead
+2023/04/20 08:30AM (GMT+2): due to the end of my azure subscription I have switched to an in memory database